Andryhajanirina/testPrintf/README.md

-# *This project has been created as part of the 42 curriculum by mrazakam*
+# *This project has been created as part of the 42 curriculum by XXX*

 ## Description
 ft_printf is a 42 school project that consists of recreating the C standard library function printf.
 It handles formatted output, supports multiple format specifiers, and uses variadic functions to print data to standard output while returning the number of characters printed.